Immediate danger

 Safeguarding is everyone’s responsibility

 We are committed to creating and nurturing environments where children and young people are respected, where their voices are heard, and where they feel safe and are safe.
-Every person who shares in the work of our parishes is responsible for promoting the inherent dignity of children and for upholding their right to be respected and nurtured in a safe environment.
+Every person who shares in the work of our parish is responsible for promoting the inherent dignity of children and for upholding their right to be respected and nurtured in a safe environment.

 Read the Catholic Archdiocese of Melbourne Commitment Statement

-The leadership of each parish, agency and entity is responsible for ensuring compliance with the requirements of the Safeguarding Children and Young People Policy and relevant procedures and practices to promote the safety of children and young people.
+The leadership of our parish, agency and entity is responsible for ensuring compliance with the requirements of the Safeguarding Children and Young People Policy and relevant procedures and practices to promote the safety of children and young people.

 Read Safeguarding Children and Young People Policy for Our Lady of Pentecost Parish

-Victorian Child Safe Standards
+There are 11 Victorian Child Safe Standards (VCSS) and include requirements to:

 Learn more about the 11 Victorian Child Safe Standards